 Exposure mode for the World camera is set to ‘manual’

-Seat the participant on the chair in front of the integrating sphere and adjust the hight of the chair and/or the chin rest so that they are sat comfortably with their eyes at the vertical centre of the viewing port.
+Seat the participant on the chair in front of the integrating sphere and adjust the height of the chair and/or the chin rest so that they are sat comfortably with their eyes at the vertical centre of the viewing port.
 Tell the participant not to tilt their head forwards or backwards, as this can cause problems for the eye tracking.

 Type python <protocol_name>.py at the Anaconda Prompt and press Enter to begin the protocol.
 The participant must now remain in position and follow the relevant instructions.

-Finishing up
+Operation: Finishing up

 When you have finished, quit the Pupil Capture software and then unplug the eye tracker.
-Turn off the light engine of it and shutdown the laptop.
-Turn off the extension lead at the wall.
+Turn off the light engine using the power switch on the top of it and shutdown the laptop.
+Turn off the extension lead leading to the light source at the wall.

 Appendix 1 - Components

+The system includes the following components:

 Pupil Core